jsreynaud/kicad-action-scripts/README.md

 See https://forum.kicad.info/t/howto-register-a-python-plugin-inside-pcbnew-tools-menu/5540

-## ViaStiching
+## ViaStitching

-A pure python via stiching.
+A pure python via stitching.

-After select "Via Stiching" in Tools menu, choose your options in the interface.
+After select "Via Stitching" in Tools menu, choose your options in the interface.

 ![The interface](images/via1.png)